 Editor’s Note: The following article may be disturbing for some readers.

 This is the second week of R. Kelly’s New York trial.
-He is being accused of various crimes, including sexual exploitation of a child, bribery, kidnapping, forced labor, and sexual trafficking across state lines.
+He is being accused of multiple crimes, including sexual exploitation of a child, bribery, kidnapping, forced labor, and sexual trafficking across state lines.
 Kelly has pleaded not guilty to all charges.